cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 # Interaction with Intent-Based Networking (IBN)

-Intent-based, means that users can input their abstract 'intent' to the network, instead of detailed policies or configurations on the network devices.  {{?RFC9315}} clarifies the concept of "Intent" and provides an overview of IBN functionalities.
-The key characteristic of an IBN system is that user intent can be assured automatically via continuously adjusting the policies and validating the real-time situation.
+Intent-based, means that users can input their abstract 'intent' to the network, instead of detailed policies or configurations on the network devices. {{RFC9315}} clarifies the concept of "Intent" and provides an overview of IBN functionalities.
+The key characteristic of an IBN system is that user intent can be assured automatically via continuously adjust policies and validate real-time situations.

 IBN can be envisaged in a network digital twin context to show how network digital twin improves the efficiency of deploying network innovation.
-To lower the impact on real networks, several rounds of adjustment and validation can be emulated on the network digital twin platform instead of directly on real network.
-Therefore, the digital twin network can be an important enabler platform to implement IBN systems and fooster their deployment.
+Several rounds of adjustment and validation can be emulated on the digital twin platform instead of directly impacting real network during the testing phase.
+Therefore, the digital twin network can be an important enabler platform for implementing IBN systems and fostering their deployment.

 # Sample Application Scenarios